-The Austin-Travis County Food Policy Board advises both Austin City Council and the Travis County Commissioners Court about ways to improve the availability of safe, nutritious, and affordable food that is grown locally and sustainability for all residents, particularly those in need.
+The Austin-Travis County Food Policy Board advises both the Austin City Council and the Travis County Commissioners Court about ways to improve the availability of safe, nutritious, locally-grown, affordable, and sustainable food for all residents, particularly those in need.

 The Board was officially established through a City of Austin Ordinance.
 A Travis County Commissioners Court ordinance was approved soon after.
 The board began meeting in the spring of 2009.